 On solid walls, the thickness leads to more diffuse damp patches which people sometimes confuse with condensation.
 If you have solid walls that you think are due to a rain penetration problem, look for what happens to walls, doors and windows during periods of heavy driving rain.
 Sometimes with this type of dampness, it can be difficult to determine the exact source of the problem so it’s a good idea to consult a specialist to confirm before taking any action.

-Once you’re confident that what you have is a horizontal dampness problem, you can repair the isolated patches by painting on a waterproof plaster coating to the outside of the wall.
-Painted-on coatings can be used to do this.
+Once you’re confident that what you have is a horizontal dampness problem, you can repair the isolated patches by applying a waterproof cement render 2 coat system to the outside of the wall.
+Some painted-on coatings can be used to do this, albeit losing effectiveness where/if cracking occurs to the wall system or part thereof.
 Obscure or pigmented coatings are fine to use but a clear coating such as a silicone will probably be the most effective.
 Make sure you follow the manufacturer’s instructions closely to ensure this is done correctly.
 If there are gaps or cracks in the mortar, these need to be repaired before you apply the coating otherwise the coating will end up delivering more water to the gap!